josh-mchugh/programming-scala/chapter-10/README.md

 ## AnsweringService.scala
 Scala Actor is just a trait which allows us to mix it in however we would like.
 It gives the ability to create objects which have the actor trait.

+## PrimeTeller.scala
+In Scala you can pass data between actors using the '!()' and 'receive' methods.
+Actors process each message it receives in the order they receieve them.
+You can process multiple message concurrently.
+Scala allows you to write concurrent code effortlessly and in a thread safe manner with immutable objects.